Bagnet

-Bagnet is traditionally dipped in sauces based on vinegar (usually sukang iloko), bagoong (fermented fish or shrimp paste), or (more rarely) pig's blood.
+Bagnet is traditionally dipped in vinegar-based sauces (usually sukang iloko), bagoong (fermented fish or shrimp paste), or (more rarely) pig's blood.

 Etymology

 Bagnet came from the word "bagnetin", which means to “preserve the pork”.
 They are preserved by boiling and frying the slabs of pork before refrigerating, and then twice fried when ready to serve.

 In popular culture

 The popularity of bagnet served as a character plot point in the Filipino film I'm Drunk, I Love You with Carson, played by Maja Salvador, depicted craving for the dish to the point of creating an impromptu "bagnet dance" to celebrate it.